Keeping beaches safe

 A study of beach wrack conducted in 2012-2013, showed lower levels of bacteria during the winter and spring seasons when beach wrack was not present in such great amounts.
 High bacteria levels during summer months may be part of a natural condition at this beach.

-During the monitoring period, Windjammer Lagoon had very good water quality with low bacteria levels.
-This beach met swimming standards for all periods sampled.
+During the monitoring period, Windjammer Lagoon had excellent water quality with low bacteria levels.
+This beach met the swimming standards for all periods sampled.

 Windjammer Park beach

 Windjammer Park beach has a permanent swim advisory due to moderately high bacteria levels.
-During 2016, out of eight sample events, this beach had one sampling event where bacteria levels were in the swim advisory range.
+During 2017, out of seven sample events, this beach had one sampling event where bacteria levels were in the swim advisory range.

 Data summary: Bacteria results compared to standards